kragen/derctuo/virtual-machine-setup.md

     qemu-img create -b ubuntu-base.qcow2 -f qcow2 ubuntu-dev1.qcow2
     chmod 444 ubuntu-base.qcow2

+Now ubuntu-base.qcow2 is what Proxmox calls a “template”: you can’t start it but you can create and start clones of it.

-And I wrote a script to launch virtual machines with these disk
+And I wrote a script to launch virtual machines with these cloned disk
 images:

     $ cat dev0